 Virginia

-The Virginia Administrative Code does not specify a CNA staffing ratio requirement, although it does indicate that a facility must provide sufficient qualified nurses and certified nurse aides on all shifts.
+The Virginia Administrative Code does not specify a CNA staffing ratio requirement, although it indicates that a facility must provide sufficient qualified nurses and certified nurse aides on all shifts.

 Washington

-The Washington Administrative Code does not provide a CNA staffing ratio requirement.
-It does, however, indicate that sufficient staff must be on duty at all times to provide resident services.
+The Washington Administrative Code does not require a CNA staffing ratio.
+However, it indicates that sufficient staff must be on duty at all times to provide resident services.

 West Virginia